CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 **Scaling Notes: Updated**
 So, both of the models have the same size on the bed.
 I measured the GOL and it clocks in at 213mm at 100% scale for the RLA reconstruction.
-Gordon has this marked at 206mm, so I have scaled slightly to 96.75% to match this GOL measurement
+Gordon has this marked at 206mm, so I have scaled slightly to 96.75% to match this GOL measurement ok, so i have two of these from different sources, and they are scaled identically, so i'm just keeping their scales

 **Decision**
 - Status: ✅ Printed